zland/gulp-zlanddoc/README.md

 # gulp-zlanddoc [![Build Status](https://travis-ci.org/zland/gulp-zlanddoc.svg)](https://travis-ci.org/zland/gulp-zlanddoc)

 Build markdown docs for files and folders.
+The documentation for the plugin is created using gulp-zlanddoc.
+Just take a look into gulpfile.js or continue reading Installation and Usage instructions.

 ## Installation